riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 **In this guide, we will**
 - Create a database to explore data loading
 - Use the Astra data loader to upload your own dataset
-- Use DSBulk with the Astra Shell
+- Use DSBulk with the Astra CLI
 - Verify both datasets using the CQL Console

 # Prerequisites